viaacode/colorchecker/README.md

  Research group homepage: [LINK][assets3]

-Over the past years, IDLab researchers of Ghent University have developed several building blocks for multimodal data processing, computer vision, NLP/NER, cross-collection linking, spatio-temporal enrichment and data mining that are predominetly used to address cultural and digital heritage problems.
+Over the past years, IDLab researchers of Ghent University have developed several building blocks for multimodal data processing, computer vision, NLP/NER, cross-collection linking, spatio-temporal enrichment and data mining that are predominetly used to address various real world problems.

 In the domain of cultural heritage the team of prof. Steven Verstockt have built up a lot of expertise and (inter)national collaboration in the UGESCO, EURECA, Flore de Gand, CHANGE, DATA-KBR-BE, FAME and Museum in de Living projects.